 The drop off location is a large cardboard container in front of the bookstore next the the stairs on the UC.
 Contact our office with any questions.

-Non-Profit social service agencies come to UTSA to inform our students, faculty, and staff about opportunities to get involved with volunteer work.
+Non-Profit community partners come to UTSA to inform our students, faculty, and staff about opportunities to get involved with volunteer work.

 Every year VOICES partners up with the Family Service Association to participates in their annual Adopt-A-Family Program.
 The annual Adopt-A-Family Program requires small and large volunteer groups.
 Approximately 500 families are adopted annually, and all are overwhelmed with the support and commitment of the community to make sure their holidays were safe, cheerful and stress-free.
 Families receive basic, essential, household items, including pots and pans, bed sheets, kitchenware, and even beds and bed frames, as well as clothing, toys and food boxes from generous families, corporations, churches, schools, and individuals throughout the city of San Antonio.